mitchallen/richmond/README.md

 richmond.js
 ================

-A node.js module for managing small databases
+A node.js module for mapping Web calls to a DB
 -----------------------------------------------

 #### Version 0.1.2 release notes